-Due from GCFA Short-Term Pooled Investment Fund - The amounts presented as due from GCFA short-term pooled investment fund in the accompanying financial statements represent the Commission's portion of the short-term investment portfolio managed by the General Council on Finance and Administration ("GCFA") on behalf of certain agencies and related organizations of The United Methodist Church.
-The amount due from this fund effectively represents the amount of cash deposits that are available to the Commission to be disbursed out of GCFA's centralized cash management system.
-Since these deposits are legally invested in GCFA's name and not in a separate demand account in the Commission's name, they are not classified as cash and cash equivalents, but rather are considered an amount due from GCFA.
-The short-term investment portfolio includes funds invested in demand deposits, corporate bonds, taxable municipal bonds, mutual funds, and notes from other United Methodist organizations.
-GCFA allocates interest earned on the portfolio to the participating entities.
-For the years ended December 31, 2021 and 2020, GCFA allocated \$20,386 and \$21,411 of interest income, respectively, to the Commission.
+Due from GCFA CBP - The amounts presented as due from GCFA CBP in the accompanying financial statements represent the Commission's portion of the CBP portfolio managed by GCFA on behalf of certain agencies and related organizations of The United Methodist Church.
+The amount due from this pool effectively represents the amount of cash deposits that are available to the Commission to be disbursed out of GCFA's centralized cash management system.
+Since these deposits are legally invested in GCFA's name and not in a separate demand account in the Commission's name, they are not classified as cash and cash equivalents but rather are considered an amount due from GCFA.
+The CBP includes funds invested in demand deposits, corporate bonds, taxable municipal bonds, mutual funds, and notes from other United Methodist related organizations.